tonybaloney/tonybaloney.github.io/blog/why-isnt-python-async-more-popular.md

   f2 -->|f2 -> T2| Join
   Join --> End([End])
 </pre>

-I want the behavior that:

-- Both are started at the same time
-- If one fails, it cancels the other and raises an exception with the exception details of the failed function
-- The result is only combined when both are complete

 Since there are only two tasks, I don't want to have to define a thread-pool or a set number of workers.
 I also don't want to have to map or gather the callees.
 I want to retain my typing information so that the resulting variables are strongly typed from the return types of `function_a` and `function_a`.
 Essentially an API like this: